jhajek/Linux-text-book-part-1/files/Podcasts/Chapter-04/pc-chapter-04.md

   * Your answer here
 * ~36:20 Does Fedora include proprietary Nvidia drivers?
 Why or why not?
   * Your answer here
+* ~45:00 Does Fedora say "Linux" or "GNU/Linux"?
+  * Your answer here
-* ~44:30 Who is the most famous Fedora user?
+* ~46:12 Who is the most famous Fedora user?
+  * Your answer here
+* ~1:01:00 What is the difference between CentOS and RHEL?
   * Your answer here